meedan/check-web/README.md

 *Running*

+* Copy `test/config.yml.example` to `test/config.yml` and set the configurations
+* Copy `config.js.example` to `test/config.js` and set the configurations
+* Copy `config.js.example` to `config.js` and set the configurations
 * Start the test environment in the [check](https://github.com/meedan/check) repository: `docker-compose -f docker-compose.yml -f docker-test.yml up`
-* Copy `test/config.yml.example` to `test/config.yml` and set the configurations
-* Copy `test/config.js.example` to `test/config.js` and set the configurations
-* Copy `test/config.js.example` to `config.js` and set the configurations
+* Start the nginx proxy for `web` and `chromedriver` containers
+* `docker-compose exec web service nginx start`
+* `docker-compose -f docker-compose.yml -f docker-test.yml exec chromedriver service nginx start`
 * Run `docker-compose exec web npm test:integration`

 For Alegre, Pender and Check API that are executed for the integration tests: for each of them, if there is a branch with the same name as the Check Web branch, it's going to be used.
 Otherwise, it will use `develop`.